 Host plant diversity

 Host plant data was obtained from the HOSTS index, which lists known host plant species exploited by lepidopteran species (Robinson et al. 2010).
 Host species breadth is represented by the number of named angiosperm species exploited by at least one member of the taxon (Total Host Species).
 We also calculate the mean number of hosts per species (Mean Hosts/Species) for each sister clade, by dividing the number of host plant species (Total Host Species) by the number of species in the clade (see tables S1, S2, S3 for clade sizes).
 As a measure of the number of host shifts between major plant groups, we calculate host family breadth for each Lepidopteran higher taxon as the number of plant families that are used as hosts by at least one member of that taxon (Total Host Families).
 As an alternative measure of host breadth, we calculate the phylogenetic diversity of host plants colonised by the taxon, we also calculate the Faith’s phylogenetic diversity index (FPD; Faith 1992) of the associated host plant species (Host Phylodiversity).
 This is calculated as the sum of molecular branch lengths connecting all associated host plant species for each clade using the recent maximum likelihood angiosperm megaphylogeny of Janssens et al. (2020).
-The proportion of generalists for each Lepidopteran taxon is a measure of within-species diet breadth or phenotypic plasticity (Hardy 2017; Hardy and Otto 2014; Wang et al. 2017), and is calculated as the ratio of the number of listed lepidopteran species that exploit more than one host plant species, to the total number of listed species (Prop.Generalists).
+The proportion of generalists for each Lepidopteran taxon is a measure of within-species diet breadth or phenotypic plasticity (Hardy 2017; Hardy and Otto 2014; Wang et al. 2017).
+It is calculated as the proportion of taxa in a sister clade that exploit more than one host plant species.(Prop.Generalists).

 Molecular data